TheRealChamo/Cockroach-University/installing-cockroachdb-on-windows.md

-# Instalación de CockroachDB en Windows #
+# Installing CockroachDB on Windows #

 ## Download the executable ##